DataExMachina-dev/side-eye-public/README.md

 stopped, no single person understands all the code of complex systems, etc.).
 At the same time, software has been getting ever more complex; now we need advanced observability tooling more than ever.
 We don’t have to throw out the baby with the bathwater.
-Ex-Ray is designed to work for modern cloud software running in production.
+Side-Eye is designed to work for modern cloud software running in production.
 It aims to make debugging pleasant and exciting by bringing back the ability to “ask your software anything”.

-Ex-Ray consists of an agent that runs on every machine hosting processes that need monitoring, and a hosted service that stores and processes data collected by the agents.
+Side-Eye consists of an agent that runs on every machine hosting processes that need monitoring, and a hosted service that stores and processes data collected by the agents.
 Users use the debugger through a web application that gives access to the agents installed in the different environments of the organization